The Research Innovation Group (RIG) manages the intellectual property portfolio and industry contracting activities for Saint Louis University.

 Participation in the Technology Transfer Fellows Program is not meant to replace a person's current employment.
 Individuals are expected to participate in the program in adjunct to their normal jobs.

 Technology Transfer Fellows participate in the SLUStart I-Corps program to advance the transfer of specific Saint Louis University technologies to the private sector to benefit the public interest.
-This includes completing at least 10 customer discovery interviews and documenting a venture thesis for a technology.
+This includes completing at least 15 customer discovery interviews per project and documenting a venture thesis for a technology.
 The primary tasks are as follows:

 - Task 1: Participate in an initial SLUStart I-Corps cohort working session.